 Cleaning and sealing any outdoor wood is not much different than doing the same thing for a wood deck.
-Outdoor wood furniture, playsets, arbors, etc. all take the same abuse from Mother Nature.
+Outdoor wood furniture, playsets, arbors, etc. all take the same abuse from the weather.
 Specifically water and UV damage.

 If you fail to maintain outdoor wood it will eventually rot and crack to pieces.
-Chemically (includes: Thompson Water Seal) treated wood is able to resist rot for decades.
+Chemically (includes: Thompson Water Seal, Spar Varnish, ets..) treated wood is able to resist rot for decades.
 Some wood like redwood, cedar, teak and other hardwoods contain varying degrees of natural wood preservatives.
 But water that soaks into all these wood species will cause them to crack

 The cracks start out as tiny checking cracks.
 Water entering the wood causes it to expand.
 As it dries, it contracts.
 This movement creates the tiny cracks.
 If water gets into the cracks, it soaks deeper into the wood causing even greater expansion and contraction forces that cause the cracks to get deeper and wider.